apple/ml-hypersim/README.md

 python code/python/tools/dataset_download_images.py --downloads_dir /Volumes/portable_hard_drive/downloads --decompress_dir /Volumes/portable_hard_drive/evermotion_dataset/scenes
 ```

 Note that our dataset is roughly 1.9TB.
 We have partitioned the dataset into a few hundred separate ZIP files, where each ZIP file is between 1GB and 20GB.
 Our [download script](code/python/tools/dataset_download_images.py) contains the URLs for each ZIP file.
-[Thomas Germer](https://github.com/99991) has generously contributed an [alternative download script](contrib/99991) that can be used to download subsets of files.
+[Thomas Germer](https://github.com/99991) has generously contributed an [alternative download script](contrib/99991) that can be used to download subsets of files from within each ZIP archive.

 Note also that we manually excluded images containing people and prominent logos from our public release, and therefore our public release contains 74,619 images, rather than 77,400 images.
 We list all the images we manually excluded in `hypersim/evermotion_dataset/analysis/metadata_images.csv`.